-2. Save Flight Data
+Save Flight Data

 The altimeter records flight data to its internal flash memory.
 TeleMetrum data is recorded at a much higher rate than the telemetry system can handle, and is not subject to radio drop-outs.
 As such, it provides a more complete and precise record of the flight.
 The 'Save Flight Data' button allows you to read the flash memory and write it to disk.
-As TeleMini has only a barometer, it records data at the same rate as the telemetry signal, but there will be no data lost due to telemetry drop-outs.

-Clicking on the 'Save Flight Data' button brings up a list of connected TeleMetrum and TeleDongle devices.
-If you select a TeleMetrum device, the flight data will be downloaded from that device directly.
-If you select a TeleDongle device, flight data will be downloaded from an altimeter over radio link via the specified TeleDongle.
+Clicking on the 'Save Flight Data' button brings up a list of connected flight computers and TeleDongle devices.
+If you select a flight computer, the flight data will be downloaded from that device directly.
+If you select a TeleDongle device, flight data will be downloaded from a flight computer over radio link via the specified TeleDongle.
 See the chapter on Controlling An Altimeter Over The Radio Link for more information.